SabeinW/post-install-config/README.md

 <img src="https://i.imgur.com/lg7S1ZC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/hs9tTGB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p>Navigate to the "Manage" Section, Add a New Department, Assign Department to Staff, Configure Department-Specific Permissions.
+<p>Navigate to the "Agents" Section, Add a New Department, Assign Department to Staff, Configure Department-Specific Permissions.
 By configuring Departments in osTicket, you can, Organize and manage tickets based on different functional areas (e.g., Help Desk, SysAdmins, Networking).
 Assign staff members to specific departments and grant them relevant permissions.
 Control ticket visibility to ensure that only authorized staff members can see and work on tickets from their department.
 </p>
 <br />